atlassian/gajira-find-issue-key/README.md

 - `from` - Find from predefined place (should be either 'branch', or 'commits')

 ### Outputs
-- `issue` - Key of the found issue
+- `issues` - An array of found issue keys

 ### Reads fields from config file at $HOME/jira/config.yml
 - None

 ### Writes fields to config file at $HOME/jira/config.yml
-- `issue` - a key of a found issue
+- `issues` - An array of found issue keys

 ### Writes fields to CLI config file at $HOME/.jira.d/config.yml
-- `issue` - a key of a found issue
+- `issues` - An array of found issue keys